srinathos/srinathos.github.io/_posts/2018-01-22-3D-Object-Reconstruction.md

 *Turntable angles*

 ## Software
-In the next few paragraphs, I'll explain the various software components I've used to capture data, clean the points clouds, stitch and display them.
 For manual edits, viewing and other functions I used the open-source [CloudCompare](http://www.danielgm.net/cc/) tool.
 The [Point Cloud Library (PCL)]() was used in conjunction with the middleware and the Primesense drivers to capture and process the points.
-A separate section, in the end, will discuss how I set up the development environment for this project.

-Let's have a look at the software components that contribute to various parts of the system.

 ### Acquisition
 The OpenNI middleware and Primesense drivers help in identifying and communicating with the Primesense sensor.
 Point cloud data can be directly acquired by setting a particular flag variable while instantiating the camera.
 The point cloud once acquired, is written to the local disk in the .pcd format that PCL uses.
 The program was adapted from a [few](http://pointclouds.org/documentation/tutorials/openni_grabber.php#openni-grabber) [examples](http://pointclouds.org/documentation/tutorials/writing_pcd.php#writing-pcd) on the PCL website.

 ### Cleaning
 Any sensor is susceptible to some noise from the environment.
-While the depth sensor accurately obtains the depth from the scene, we can observe some noise around the objects.
+While the structured light sensor accurately obtains the depth from the scene, we can observe some noise around the objects.
 I used the Statistical Outlier Removal method to remove these points.
-While the result was not all that great, it was better than the initial input.
+While the result was not ideal, it was better than the initial input.

 ![Image stitched without any cleaning, notice how the point clouds were misaligned](https://raw.githubusercontent.com/srinathos/website-images/master/3DReconstruction/images/house.gif)

 *Image stitched without any cleaning, notice how the point clouds were misaligned*

-As the sensor could only be tilted upwards,  I had to mount it upside down to the base of the table.
+As the sensor could only be tilted upwards in my setup,  I had to mount it upside down to the base of the table.
 This resulted in my cloud points being visualized upside down.
 An easy fix was to use a negative Y value to flip the axis using ```setCameraPosition``` while using the PCLVisualizer.

 ### Stitching
-This is the core part of the program.
-Each point cloud has captured a part of the object; we stitch them sequentially to obtain a 3D reconstruction.
-I've used the Iterative Closest Points (ICP) algorithm to stitch adjacent cloud points.
-The whole process is termed as [Registration](http://pointclouds.org/documentation/tutorials/registration_api.php).
-Given below is a high-level outline of how the algorithm works:
+I stitch each captured point cloud sequentially to obtain a 3D reconstruction using the Iterative Closest Points (ICP) algorithm.
+This process is termed as point cloud [Registration](http://pointclouds.org/documentation/tutorials/registration_api.php).
+Here is a high-level outline of how the algorithm works:
 * Iterate until error/difference is within the threshold limit.
   * Identify keypoints and compute its descriptors
   * Identify mutual keypoints across point clouds and register them as pairs